prameshk/Traffic-Assignment/README.md

 # Traffic-Assignment
-This program solves the user equilibrium and stochastic user equilibrium for the city network.
-The solution can be achieved both using MSA and frank-wolfe algorithm.
+Traffic-Assignment is a repository for static traffic assignment python code.
+Currently, the program can solve the static traffic assignment problem using user equilibrium (UE) and stochastic user equilibrium (SUE) for the city network.
+The solution can be achieved both using MSA and Frank-Wolfe algorithm.